Despite the overwhelming nature of this feat, the truth of the matter is, you absolutely can fix a broken marriage

 DO: Pull Your Weight When it Comes to Responsibilities

 Running a household and marriage is a dual effort.
-This includes everything from cleaning the house, running errands, to helping out with the kids.
+This includes everything from cleaning the house and running errands, to helping out with the kids.

 Anything that you can do to help your spouse shows you that appreciate them.
 Even if you have a stay at home wife, your wife works too whether you see it or not, so it is important to still contribute on weekends or days off.